What Are the Treatments for Diaper Rash?

 - Wash your hands before and after every diaper change.

-- Check your baby's diaper often, and change it as soon as it becomes wet or soiled.
+- Check your baby's diaper often, and change it as soon as it gets wet or soiled.

 - Use plain water.
 When you need to get poop off your baby's skin, use a mild cleanser.